mrgeorge/speclens/README.md

   sampler for fast MCMC

-The following packages are imported by some scripts in scratch/ but aren't essential for the main functions.
+The following packages are imported by some scripts in scratch/ but aren't essential for the main functions:

 * [fitsio](https://github.com/esheldon/fitsio) Erin Sheldon's fitsio
   for python